Fire safety in commercial premises

 Routes to emergency exits must be kept clear at all times and ‘lead as directly as possible to a place of safety’.
 Article 14 (g) states that ‘emergency routes and exits must be indicated by signs’ as it may not be the normal route someone takes around the premises.

 Fire exits should be instantly recognisable even if you are not familiar with the building; signs, lights and hatching all indicate a safe exit in case of a fire.

 In busy warehouses and factories it’s paramount that everyone can leave the building quickly and safely if necessary.
 We can provide markings for dedicated walkways and clear visual signs to fire exits, and ensure they are marked to be kept clear of stock or debris.
-Get in touch to discuss your requirements today.

 Discover the different types of line marking services available from Parallel lines that will help keep your employees and visitors safe when inside your building.